jonaden94/TheLinearModel/README.md

 ## Segmentation pipeline

-To begin with, it should be noted that all functionality in this repository can be configured using the config files located in the configs folder.
+To begin with, it should be noted that all functionality in this repository can be configured using the config files located in the folder ``configs``.
 We do not enforce a specific folder structure with regard to where data (e.g. point clouds or pre-trained models) is stored.
 You can save them where it is most suitable for you.
 To ensure that the functionality of this repository works without errors, all config arguments pertaining to data paths must be changed to conform with where you store your data.
 Next we explain how to obtain segmentation results of a forest point cloud into understory and trees.
 You need to perform the following three steps: